My bus rides are never boring, and Friday’s was no exception.

 There was absolutely no way in hell I was giving the bus driver the satisfaction of laughing at me when I had been so annoyed with him for trying to leave me behind in the first place.
 Nor would I give the bus zombies the satisfaction of having an idiot to laugh at.

 Nope!
 I was staying on that damn bus until I got to my stop and then I’d walk three VERY LONG blocks to my work in -40 degree weather!!!
-It was a matter of pride at that point.
-Since I hadn’t broken my very fragile pride crossing the street like a crazy woman…I was intent on keeping it intact the rest of the day.
+It was a matter of pride after all.
+Since I hadn’t broken that very fragile pride crossing the street like a crazy woman…I was intent on keeping the bloody thing intact the rest of the day.

 As I sat contemplating my idiocracy, a woman dragging a screaming, crying child got on.
 The level of this child’s cries were directly proportionate to the level of pain I was feeling due to the migraine.